Constraining the SMEFT Extended with Sterile Neutrinos at FCC-ee: Introduction

-This has spurred an interest in other low-scale seesaw mechanisms such as the inverse seesaw~\cite{Mohapatra:1986aw,Nandi:1985uh,Mohapatra:1986bd,Gonzalez-Garcia:1988okv}.
-There, the light neutrino masses are proportional to small \textit{approximately} lepton number violating Majorana masses among the RH neutrinos.
-Consequently, pairs of heavy Majorana states form so-called \textit{pseudo-Dirac} states with correspondingly small mass splittings.
+This has spurred interest in other low-scale seesaw mechanisms such as the inverse seesaw~\cite{Mohapatra:1986aw,Nandi:1985uh,Mohapatra:1986bd,Gonzalez-Garcia:1988okv}.
+There, the light neutrino masses are proportional to small approximately lepton number violating Majorana masses among the RH neutrinos.
+Consequently, pairs of heavy Majorana states form nearly degenerate pseudo-Dirac states.
 An attractive feature of this scenario is that the mixing between the active neutrinos and the pseudo-Dirac states is decoupled from the light neutrino masses and can in principle be large.
-Not only can these states be produced in collider and beam dump experiments~\cite{Gorbunov:2007ak,Atre:2009rg,Deppisch:2015qwa,Cai:2017mow,Bondarenko:2018ptm,Ballett:2019bgd,Bolton:2019pcu,Coloma:2020lgy,Abdullahi:2022jlv}, but they can also generate the baryon asymmetry via the resonant leptogenesis mechanism~\cite{Pilaftsis:1997jf,Akhmedov:1998qx,Pilaftsis:2003gt,Asaka:2005pn,Pilaftsis:2005rv,Dev:2017wwc,Drewes:2017zyw,Klaric:2021cpi,Drewes:2021nqr,Sandner:2023tcg}.
-In the limit of zero RH neutrino Majorana masses, lepton number is exactly conserved; the contribution of this mechanism to the light neutrino masses then vanishes and the pseudo-Dirac pairs become exactly Dirac-like.
-The standard type-I and inverse seesaw mechanisms can be seen as opposite limits of the RH neutrino parameter space, with intermediate scenarios being equally possible~\cite{Bolton:2019pcu,Bolton:2022tds}.
+These states can be produced in collider and beam dump experiments~\cite{Gorbunov:2007ak, Atre:2009rg, Das:2012ze, Deppisch:2015qwa, Cai:2017mow, Das:2018usr, Bondarenko:2018ptm, Ballett:2019bgd, Bolton:2019pcu, Coloma:2020lgy, Abdullahi:2022jlv}, and also generate the baryon asymmetry via the resonant leptogenesis mechanism~\cite{Pilaftsis:1997jf, Akhmedov:1998qx, Pilaftsis:2003gt, Asaka:2005pn, Pilaftsis:2005rv, Dev:2017wwc, Drewes:2017zyw, Klaric:2021cpi, Drewes:2021nqr, Sandner:2023tcg}.
+In the lepton number conserving limit, the contribution of this mechanism to the light neutrino masses vanishes and the pseudo-Dirac pairs become exactly Dirac fermions.
+The standard type-I and inverse seesaw mechanisms can be seen as different limits of the RH neutrino parameter space, with intermediate scenarios also being possible~\cite{Bolton:2019pcu, Bolton:2022tds}.